af-afk/stylusup.sh/README.md

 ## TODO

 - [ ] Better testing on MacOS, WSL
-- [ ] Github Actions automated testing of the deployments
+- [ ] Github Actions automated testing of the script.
+Script testing happens once a week